Does My Child Need a Filling or a Crown?

 Do Baby Teeth Really Need Fillings?

 As you can see, fillings are necessary for childhood cavities, even when those cavities are in baby teeth.
-Fortunately, silver fillings work just as well as white fillings, but they tend to cost less and are easier to apply.
+Fortunately, silver fillings for kids work just as well as white fillings, but they tend to cost less and are easier to apply.
 Since your child’s baby tooth isn’t permanent anyway, a silver filling is a cost-effective choice for stopping tooth decay.

 Dental Crowns for Children